 Do the Digit Insurance

-While blood donation is helpful for both donors and recipients, everyone should be mindful of certain aspects related to the entire process.
-For instance, there is a common question among individuals - can diabetics donate blood?
-Yes, they can.
+You can donate blood if you have diabetes, but your condition must be well-managed.
+While blood donation is helpful for both donors and recipients, everyone should be mindful of specific aspects related to the entire process.
 However, there are certain things that diabetics should take note of before donating blood.

 Can a Diabetic Person Donate Blood?